madneal/gshark/README.md

 # GShark [![Go Report Card](https://goreportcard.com/badge/github.com/madneal/gshark)](https://goreportcard.com/report/github.com/madneal/gshark)

 The project is based on go with vue to build a management system for sensitive information detection.
 This is the total fresh version, you can refer the [old version](https://github.com/madneal/gshark/blob/gin/OLD_README.md) here.
+For the full introduction of the new version, please refer [here](https://mp.weixin.qq.com/s/Yoo1DdC2lCtqOMAreF9K0w).

 # Features